 For the Overnight Oats

-- Place all ingredients in a medium-size tupperware and mix until combined.
+- Place all ingredients into a medium-size food storage container and mix until combined.
 Place in refrigerator for at least 2 hours or overnight!

 - In the morning, check the consistency of your oats.
 If you like things a little less thick, add a few more tablespoons of milk.
 Then, swirl with fudge and top with Healthy Cookie Dough Bites.